 If you fast, you won’t have these kinds of problems.

 7. Being Hungry Doesn’t Mean You Have To Eat

 Spoiler alert: you’re not hungry.

-Most of the time we think we actually are hungry, breaks down to one simple thing: habits.
+Most of the time we think we are hungry breaks down to one simple thing: habits.
 Here’s an experiment for you, if you’re used to eating three times a day.
 Try not to eat for a day.
-You’ll have a big reveal: you’ll be hungry in the morning when you usually eat breakfast, you’ll be hungry at noon, when you usually get lunch and around dinner time.
+You’ll have a big reveal: you’ll be hungry in the morning when you usually eat breakfast, you’ll be hungry at noon when you usually get lunch and around dinner time.

 It all depends on your habits.
 Since I stopped eating breakfast, I’m never hungry in the morning anymore.
 Two years ago I went to Canada for three weeks and I ate breakfast every morning.
 I first had to get used to being hungry upon waking up, then to do the opposite to get back to intermittent fasting.

 You’ll feel some kind of hunger on a prolonged fast, coming from your habits but also because it’s easier for your body to get energy from the food you consume rather than from fat stores.

 But once you start a prolonged fast, hunger will disappear completely after 3 or 4 days (for some people it can go up to 5).
 The next time you’re hungry will be the time you NEED to eat.